 Tailored session plans

 This means that the music making truly reflects the young people’s interests, with recognition of their already existing musical identities.
 By finding out specifically what they want to develop, we’re able to cater to everyone’s needs.
 As music facilitators, we are then able to pick up on areas the young people are passionate about, which they might have struggled to communicate in another setting.

 Everyone needs to feel able to share and contribute their opinions.
 By making this clear, the young people will experience a higher quality of engagement, and no participant is discriminated against.
 This ensures that the sessions are really respecting every young person’s opinions and interests.
 It works really well at encouraging those who are less confident, making sure that their voices can be heard too.

 Being outside of a formal, hierarchical education system supports the young people’s creativity as they are more motivated as a group.
-We are able to have open discussions which are led by the young people’s passions, for example wanting to learn more about particular genre and bringing that to the forefront of the session.
+We’re able to have open discussions which are led by the young people’s passions.
+For example, one group might want to learn more about a particular genre.
+Once you know that, you can bring that to the forefront of the session.